Skip to content

 A ball hit fairly that bounces off of the ground and then over the fence or rolls under the fence is considered a ground-rule double.
 Effect: The ball is dead.
 All runners are awarded two bases from the time of the pitch.

 A batter who steps outside of the batter’s box during his swing shall not be out unless he steps on the home plate mat.
 Prior to the pitch, the batter must have both feet completely within the lines of the batter’s box.
 The batter may touch the lines, but no part of the foot may be outside the lines prior to the pitch.
-A batted ball which strikes the pitcher’s screen, (if in use), is a dead ball (no pitch), all play is stopped and runners cannot advance.
-It is not considered a strike or an out.
-(See pitching section).

 Each designated “on deck” batter must be prepared to take their turn at bat.
 If the umpire determines that the batter due up is intentionally attempting to delay the game, the umpire will give a warning.
 Any further intentional delay and the umpire may add additional strikes to the batter.